-Parental substance abuse also has other impacts on family wellbeing.
-According to the National Survey of Children's Health, young children in Arizona are more than twice as likely to live with someone with a problem with alcohol or drugs than children in the US as a whole (9.8 percent compared to 4.5 percent).
-Children of parents with substance use disorders are more likely to be neglected or abused and face a higher risk of later mental health and behavioral health issues, including developing substance use disorders themselves.
+Parental substance abuse also has significant impacts on family wellbeing.
+According to the National Survey of Children's Health, young children in Arizona are more than twice as likely to live with someone with a problem with alcohol or drugs than children in the U.S. as a whole (9.8 percent compared to 4.5 percent).
+Parents with substance use disorders are more likely to be neglected or abused and face a higher risk of later mental health and behavioral health issues, including developing substance use disorders themselves.
 Substance abuse treatment and supports for parents and families grappling with these issues can help to ameliorate the short and long-term impacts on young children.
+Because of the impact of historical trauma and adverse childhood experiences (ACEs), in Native American communities, interventions to address substance use among youth and adults are often trauma-informed, culturally-grounded and community-based.

 Nutrition and weight status.
 After birth, a number of factors have been associated with improved health outcomes for infants and young children.
 One factor is breastfeeding, which has been shown to reduce the risk of ear, respiratory and gastrointestinal infections, SIDS, overweight, and type 2 diabetes.
-The American Academy of Pediatrics recommends exclusive breastfeeding for about six months, and continuing to breastfeed as new foods are introduced for 1 year or longer.
+The American Academy of Pediatrics recommends exclusive breastfeeding for about 6 months, and continuing to breastfeed as new foods are introduced for 1 year or longer.
 American Indians have the lowest breastfeeding rate nationwide.
 There is a movement to reclaim breastfeeding among Native women to benefit the health of the mother, child, and community.
 In one example of an effort to address this issue, the Indian Health Service (IHS) has been tasked to make all IHS birthing hospitals baby-friendly, which includes breastfeeding support as part of maternity care.

 A child's weight status can have long-term impacts on health and well-being.
-Nationwide, an estimated three percent of children ages 2-19 are underweight, 16.6 percent are overweight, and 18.5 percent are obese.
+Nationwide, an estimated 3 percent of children ages 2-19 are underweight, 16.6 percent are overweight, and 18.5 percent are obese.
 Obesity can have negative consequences on physical, social, and psychological well-being that begin in childhood and continue into and throughout adulthood.
 Higher birth weight and higher infancy weight, as well as lower-socioeconomic status and low-quality mother-child relationships, have all been shown to be related to higher childhood weight and increased risk for obesity and metabolic syndrome (which is linked to an increase risk of heart disease, stroke, and diabetes).

 Oral health.
 Oral health and good oral hygiene practices are important to children's overall health.
 Tooth decay and early childhood cavities can have short- and long-term consequences including pain, poor appetite, disturbed sleep, lost school days, and reduced ability to learn and concentrate.
-On a national study showed that low-income children were more likely than higher income children to have untreated cavities.
-On Despite high percentages of young Arizona children who have preventative dental care visits (68.4%) compared to the national average (57.8%), there is a relatively high percentage who have had decayed teeth or cavities (11.1%) compared to those across the nation overall (7.7%).
+A national study showed that low-income children were more likely than higher income children to have untreated cavities.
+Despite high percentages of young Arizona children who have preventative dental care visits (68.4%) compared to the national average (57.8%), there is a relatively high percentage who have had decayed teeth or cavities (11.1%) compared to those across the nation overall (7.7%).
 Low-income children in Arizona, specifically, are more likely to have untreated cavities and less likely to have had an annual dental visit than their higher-income peers.
-According to a 2015 study, among kindergarteners, American Indian children in Arizona had significantly higher incidences of decay (75% AIAN versus 52% all races), and untreated decay (48% AIAN versus 24% all races), relative to all kindergarteners.
+According to a 2015 study, among kindergarteners, American Indian children in Arizona had significantly higher incidences of decay (75% AIAN versus 52% all races), and untreated decay (48% AIAN versus 24% all races) relative to all kindergarteners.